ryle-e/ryle-radio-docs/General/Plans, Todo.md

 - A type of RadioTrack that adds simple effects and filters- e.g: distortion, lowpass, something that resembles interference
 - More procedural audio types
 - Weighted track selection in stations
+- Converting the entire package to pure C#, and make Unity integration an extension, not core.
+Aww yeah, this is the fun one :)

 ---
 ## Added features